EmmaBest/Val-Broeksmit-audio/README.md

 ### July
  * July 03, 2021 - Last modified date of the Val FBI audio
  * July 05, 2021 - Creation of the zip file with the Val FBI audio that Rocco Castoro shared
+ * July 07, 2021 - Redacted FBI document on OSINT generated, likely in response to the audio leak
  * July 13, 2021 - Val sends Rocco the "Dude, game over" email
  * July 13, 2021 - [Val tweets](https://x.com/MToltz/status/1415594673783992322) from Marie's twitter account
  * July 17, 2021 - Val texts Kelly and says he disappeared for Marie and Marlowe because of Steve